Remember the times when you have anxiously waited for a customer’s response to your “today only” offer through email? Times have changed now!

 Cafes and coffee shops are the best place for chats and meetings.
-However, this doesn’t mean that you are allowed to be too personal with your customers through text message marketing.
+However, this doesn’t mean that you are allowed to be too personal with your customers through text marketing.

 It’s not like you’re texting customers to generate leads but rather engaging them to stay loyal to your brand.
 This is where offering them anniversary discounts, inviting them to events or other exclusive deals would make sense.
 And these things only happen once in a while, right?

 Keep your lines open for their inquiries but never assume that they won’t hate you for sending too many text messages weekly.

 When you use SMS marketing, make sure that you have someone to reply to customer inquiries by phone.